 You can import Photoshop PSD files and Microsoft Word files into this program, which minimizes the time you need to transfer information and increases your editing possibilities.
 The program also lets you make changes to existing PDF files and even allows you to export InDesign files to PDF.

-InDesign is commonly grouped with Photoshop and Illustrator as part of Adobe's creative suite, and they are intended to be used in conjunction with each other.
-Unfortunately, that means InDesign's photo editing tools are practically nonexistent.
+InDesign is grouped with Photoshop and Illustrator as part of Adobe's Creative Cloud suite of applications, and they are intended to be used in conjunction with each other.
+Unfortunately, that means InDesign's photo editing tools are practically non-existent.
 You can use limited vector graphics tools and basic effects tools for transparencies, gradients, text on a path, 3D effects and quick shapes, but you can't adjust image color or remove blemishes like red eye in your images.
 Fortunately, you can remove white space from an image, which makes it easier to format when you have wrap-around text.
-If you want a program with more photo editing tools, consider Xara Page & Layout Designer.

 With any InDesign subscription, you get access to Adobe Typekit, a living library that houses more than 500 fonts.
 This publishing software has its own word processor, so you can edit your text to look the way you want within the program.
 You can also use a spell-checker and fine-tune spacing between letters and words by adjusting kerning and tracking.
 Using format styles, you can easily repeat the same typographic look on multiple text boxes.
 In addition, you can create and edit tables in this publisher program; however, you cannot create charts and graphs unless you download more content.